bbauska/UofM-AdvStyling/readme.md

 large.
 On the other hand, frameworks provide a disciplined approach, but they can also take time away from fundamental skills.

-So, in conclusion, the front-end world is facing some challenges, but the key to success is to have a good understanding of tools and to focus on practical skills rather than just trendy technologies.
+In conclusion, the front-end world is facing some challenges, but the key to success is to have a good understanding of tools and to focus on practical skills rather than just trendy technologies.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->